gchoy/weeme/README.md

 - Tests: Rspec

 # Wishlist/Future Development
-- Embedded search bar in header
-- A home page that allows the user to automatically give app permission to find their location and default to closest bathrooms in the surrounding
+- Move from development to production: A home page that allows the user to automatically give app permission to find their location and default to closest bathrooms in the surrounding
 - Ability to filter and sort bathrooms by family, gender neutrality, and accessibility
-- Navigation bar containing a logo, searchbar, and burger
 - Footer containing links to About and Home pages
 - Ability to click on a map's pins and be directed to that location's bathroom index
 - Restrict Bathroom Edit/Delete permission to user who created that bathroom